seejohnrun/seejohnrun.github.io/_posts/2012-01-02-ruby-tap-that.markdown

 [1, 2, 3].tap(&:reverse!)
 {% endhighlight %}
 <h1 id="conclusion">Conclusion:</h1>
 Just like anything else, don't overuse <code>#tap</code> just for kicks.
 Its tempting to tap everything, but it definitely can make code less readable if used inappropriately.
-That being said, its a great addition to a Rubyist s sugar toolkit.
+That being said, its a great addition to a Rubyist's sugar toolkit.
 Give it a shot!